 "It started when I was seven and I thought it was normal.
 I thought everyone did this," she explains.
 "I would go to school and there would be sores on my mouth.
 He blew himself up making meth."
 As she talks about her abuse, she starts to sob slightly.
 "I hadn't really talked about this before with anyone," and makes crying noises.

-She explained the story to her mother by leaving her a letter.
+She told the story by leaving a letter.
 Her mother packed up the kids and they left.
 "All the while, he kept staring at me real hard.
 My real dad was white, and my mother is Mexican."

 Are medical Marijuana laws good for society?
 (In other words, should pot be legal)